dedis/cothority/README.md

-# Omniledger
+# OmniLedger

 This repo is the development of the omniledger project, that aims to bring skipchains to a new level of performance and functionality.
-Broadly speaking, Omniledger will implement:
+Broadly speaking, OmniLedger will implement:

 1. multiple transactions per block
 2. queuing of transactions at each node and periodical creation of a new